geopetro/anglerphish/README.md

 ```
 ### Documentation

+Documentation for Anglerphish - *planned but not guaranteed*.

 Documentation of the original gophish can be found on the official [site](http://getgophish.com/documentation).

 ### Issues

-Find a bug?
+🐞 Found a bug?
 Want more features?
-Find something missing in the documentation?
-Let us know!
-Please don't hesitate to [file an issue](https://github.com/gophish/gophish/issues/new) and we'll get right on it.
+Don't hesitate to [file an issue](https://github.com/geopetro/anglerphish/issues/new) — feedback is always welcome!

+⚠️ Note: While the open version may be maintained, priority for updates, fixes, and new features is given to the full version available to sponsors.
+Your issue will still be reviewed and considered!

 ### License
 ```